Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Juni 2025 15.35.29 UTC
+- WIB: Jumat, 6 Juni 2025 16.30.06 UTC
-- WITA: Jumat, 6 Juni 2025 16.35.29 UTC
+- WITA: Jumat, 6 Juni 2025 17.30.06 UTC
-- WIT: Jumat, 6 Juni 2025 17.35.29 UTC
+- WIT: Jumat, 6 Juni 2025 18.30.06 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success